asolis/curveFitting/README.md

 * Least square fitting
 * Polygon fitting

-# Testing Mac
+# Running Linux / Mac

 >> ./compile.sh

 >> ./run.sh

-# Testing Windows
+# Running Windows

 >> compile.bat

 >> run.bat

 # Interaction

 Draw a set of points by holding the left click and moving around the application window.
 Once the mouse click is released the set of points is approximated by the selected algorithm.

-Toggle the selected algorithms with Ctrl + C.
+Toggle between the algorithms with Ctrl + C.